Homemade Milky Way Chocolate Chip Cookies photo

 Instructions

-• Preheat your oven to 350°F (175°C).
-Line your baking sheets with parchment paper for easy removal.
+• Preheat the oven to 350ºF.
+Line baking sheets with parchment paper and set aside.

-• In a large mixing bowl, use an electric mixer to cream together 1 cup of softened butter, 3/4 cup light brown sugar, 1/4 cup dark brown sugar, and 1/2 cup sugar until the mixture is light and fluffy.
+• In a large bowl, cream 1 cup butter (room temperature) with 3/4 cup light brown sugar, 1/4 cup dark brown sugar, and 1/2 cup sugar until light and fluffy.

-• Add the 2 eggs and 1 tablespoon of vanilla extract to the creamed mixture.
-Beat until well combined.
+• Add 2 eggs and 1 tablespoon vanilla to the creamed mixture and beat until combined.

 • In a separate bowl, whisk together 2 3/4 cups flour, 1/2 teaspoon baking soda, 1/2 teaspoon baking powder, and 1/2 teaspoon salt.

-• Gradually add the dry ingredients to the wet mixture, mixing until just combined.
-Be careful not to overmix!
+• Gradually add the dry ingredients to the wet ingredients and mix just until combined and no dry streaks remain.

-• Gently fold in the 12 ounces of mini semi-sweet chocolate chips and the frozen, chopped Milky Way bars.
+• Fold in 12 ounces mini semi-sweet chocolate chips (or regular chips) and the frozen chopped Milky Way pieces until evenly distributed.
+Fold gently so the Milky Way pieces remain cold.

 Equipment